KayqueAugusto/KayqueAugusto/README.md

 <details>
   <summary>👨‍💻 More about me</summary>

   - 💬 I am 25 years old, currently living in Brazil.
-I have fluency in English and have experience with C, C++, Dart, Flutter, SQL, Python, Java, Html, CSS, JavaScript.
+I have basic in English and have experience with C, C++, Dart, Flutter, SQL, Python, Java, Html, CSS, JavaScript.

   - ⚡ I enjoy reading, whether it's a good book, as well as watching movies and playing games!
 I believe that our personal interests contribute to a more refined perception of things and problem-solving.
 </details>